MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 - **Knowledge Sharing**: I'll share insights and helpful techniques I pick up with my team to help everyone grow together.

+## Reflection

+Having a structure and clear communication is really important.
+It helps me stay on track and be more productive.
+Working with the team is not only productive, but also really educational - we learn a lot from each other.
+The key takeaway?
+Teamwork and effective communication really make a difference in achieving success.